What is the Corporate Sustainability Reporting Directive (CSRD)?

 What is the CSRD?

-The CSRD is European Union (EU) legislation, in effect since 5 January 2023, that requires EU businesses—including qualifying EU subsidiaries of non-EU companies—to report on the environmental and social impact of their business activities, and on the business impact of their environmental, social and governance (ESG) efforts and initiatives.
+The CSRD is European Union (EU) legislation, effective from 5 January 2023, that requires EU businesses—including qualifying EU subsidiaries of non-EU companies—to disclose their environmental and social impacts, and how their environmental, social and governance (ESG) actions affect their business.

-The goal of the CRSD is to provide transparency that will help investors, analysts, consumers, and other stakeholders better evaluate EU companies’ sustainability performance as well as the related business impacts and risks.
+The goal of the CSRD is to provide clarity that will help investors, analysts, consumers and other stakeholders better evaluate EU companies’ sustainability performance and the related business impacts and risks.
 Introduced as part of the European Commission’s Sustainable Finance Package, the CSRD notably expands the scope, sustainability disclosures and reporting requirements of its predecessor, the Non-Financial Reporting Directive (NFRD).

-CSRD reporting is based on the concept of double materiality: Organizations have to disclose information on how their business activities affect the planet and its people, and how their sustainability goals, measures and risks impact the financial health of the business.
+CSRD reporting is based on the concept of double materiality.
+Organizations must disclose information on how their business activities affect the planet and its people, and how their sustainability goals, measures and risks impact the business's financial health.
 For example, in addition to requiring an organization to report its energy usage and costs, CSRD requires them to report emissions metrics that detail how that energy use impacts the environment, targets for reducing that impact, and information on how achieving those targets will affect the organization’s finances.

-All CRSD disclosures must be publicly available, and the CSRD mandates third-party auditing of all disclosures for accuracy and completeness.
+All CSRD disclosures must be publicly available, and the CSRD mandates third-party auditing of all disclosures for accuracy and completeness.

 Why was the CSRD introduced?

-In 2021, after evaluating information collected by the NFRD, the European Parliamentary Research Service (EPRS) identified several shortcomings1—including a lack of consistent and comparable data that could negatively impact sustainability investments and cause an increase in data costs for stakeholders.
+The European Parliamentary Research Service identified several shortcomings1 in 2021 after evaluating information that the NFRD collected.
+These shortcomings included a lack of consistent and comparable data that might negatively impact sustainability investments and cause an increase in data costs for stakeholders.

-The CSRD was introduced to improve the disclosure process and provide investors and consumers simpler, more consistent way to understand and compare the environmental, social and governance (ESG) impact of an organization’s activities, and to make better-informed decisions based on sustainability data.
+The CSRD aims to improve the disclosure process and provide investors and consumers a simpler, more consistent way to understand and compare an organization's ESG impact, and to make better-informed decisions based on sustainability data.

 Longer term, the overarching goals of the CSRD are to reduce climate risk and improve overall EU sustainability.
-Combined with Europe’s 2050 climate-neutrality target and European Green Deal initiatives, improved climate disclosures will help provide a “globally competitive and resilient industry, renovated energy efficient buildings and cleaner energy and cutting-edge clean technological innovation.”
+Combined with Europe’s 2050 climate-neutrality target and European Green Deal initiatives, improved climate disclosures will support a globally competitive and resilient industry, renovated energy-efficient buildings, cleaner energy and advanced clean technological innovation.

 Which companies must comply with the CSRD?

-By 2028, all of the following organizations, or undertakings, will need to comply with the CSRD:
+By 2028, all of the following organizations, or undertakings, need to comply with the CSRD:

 EU-based large undertakings, listed or not